akshayballal95/behavioural_ai_ethics/Sven/sven_assignment.md

 # Adressing Counterarguments
 ### Anticipate potential objections and counterarguments to your position.
+One of the objections which could be argued is that wireless protocols are being developed to be more resilient against external interference.
+There is a lot of development in cybersecurity in general which should prevent any data leaks.

 ### Provide responses or counterarguments to these objections.
+On the other side there is also a lot of development going into avoiding these security measures.
+People will always find ways to get to this data and as discussed earlier this is harmful to the BCI subject in question.